Tuesday, May 22: Day One

 Since the beginning of the Savings Groups movement, not-for-profit facilitators paid from donor funding have promoted adherence to best practice procedures and group rules and respect for the principles of democracy, transparency and autonomy.
 Their work has produced high quality groups and raised sensitivity to the importance of consumer protection.
 Donors continue funding innovative practice which helps keep the movement fresh and alive.
 On the other hand, the amount of donor funding will always be insufficient to meet demand and donors have begun to show waning interest in the sector.
 Financial service providers (FSPs), technology firms, and social entrepreneurs increasingly recognize Savings Groups as an entry to untapped markets and governments see their potential for meeting national financial inclusion goals and for complementing pro-poor safety net programs.
 Thus, market forces and the interests of national policy will become the long-run drivers of Savings Groups expansion and sustainability.

-Join us for a lively session to debate if the private sector and governments should take over the formation and ongoing support of Savings Groups.
+This lively debate focused on if the private sector and governments should take over the formation and ongoing support of Savings Groups.

 William Derban, Fidelity Bank Ghana | Maureen Kwilasa, CARE USA | Joel Muhumuza, Financial Sector Deepening (FSD) Uganda | George Mukasa Mukisa, Norwegian Association of Disabled / Norges Handikapforbund (NAD) | Ruth Orbach, CARE Canada | Andreas Peham, Independent Consultant | Kuria Wanjau, Independent Consultant